eegsynth/eegsynth/patches/iklectik/README.md

 This are the patches used for the performance at Iklectik.
+See http://www.eegsynth.org/?p=1432 for details.

 We recorded EEG from two subjects.
-One of the EEGsynth patches was running on Linux, the other on Mac.
+One of the EEGsynth patches was running on a Dell laptop running Linux, the other on a MacBook Pro running macOS.